pannocode/Hotel-Cancellation-Prediction/README.md

 ## Overview
-This is a multiclass classification project, which takes input of multiple feature influencing the students adapitibility in Online Education along with the corresposding adaptibility level and predicts the class label for a data.
+This is a Binary classification project, which takes input of multiple Factors that influencing the Hotel Booking-Cancellation.

 **Models trained**